stepstone-tech/android-material-stepper/README.md

 ### Make an IO operation before going to the next step (optional)
 If the user wants to e.g. save something in the database or make a network call on a separate Thread after clicking on the Next button he can perform these operations and then invoke the `goToNextStep()` method of the `StepperLayout.OnNextClickedCallback` in the current Step.
+If the user wants to perform the blocking operations on the final step, when clicking on the Complete button, he needs to invoke the `complete()` method of the  `StepperLayout.OnCompleteClickedCallback`.
 While operations are performed, and the user would like to go back you can cancel them and then invoke `onBackClicked()` method of the `StepperLayout.OnBackClickedCallback`.
 <p><img src ="./gifs/delayed-transition.gif" width="360" height="640"/></p>
 The fragment must implement `BlockingStep` instead of `Step`.